 - Place the mixture around the entrances to the nest.

 - Repeat until there are no more ants left.

 Why this works

 Boric acid damages ants’ exoskeletons, as well as their internal organs.
-Once eaten, the ants will quickly die.
+Once ants eat it, they will quickly die.

 While the lemon method will not kill the ants or their queen, it is a powerful deterrent and can force the colony to relocate:

 - Squeeze the juice of 1 whole lemon into every ant entrance you have found.

 - Place leftover pieces of lemon peel around the entrances.

 - Replace the peels daily until there are no more ants.